Hieronymus Brunschwig: Liber de arte distillandi de simplicibus

 As the last of the fifteenth-century herbals, the Liber de arte distillandi de simplicibus is widely regarded to be an important link between the Middle Ages and modern times.
 Due to its in-depth description and many illustrations of distillation apparati and techniques, the book was considered to be an authoritative text well into the 16th century.
+Like the Cirurgia, Brunschwig's distillation texts were pioneering works.
+The only earlier publication, Michael Puff von Schrick's Büchlein von den ausgebrannten Wässern (Booklet of distilled waters, 1476), served as a reference on the use of distilled remedies but did not provide instructions for producing them.
+Nevertheless, its repeated reprints and success suggest there was a clear demand for material on the subject.
+Brunschwig supplied that demand with the first printed works ro describe the art of distillation in any technical and visual way.

-Otto Brunfels and Hieronymus Bock, both called „fathers of botany“ („Väter der Botanik“) in honour of their truthful description of indigenous plants, respected Brunschwig as their predecessor.
-Leonhard Fuchs, the third of the „fathers of botany“, did not mention Brunschwig at all.
+Otto Brunfels and Hieronymus Bock, both called "fathers of botany" ("Väter der Botanik") in honour of their truthful description of indigenous plants, respected Brunschwig as their predecessor.
+Leonhard Fuchs, the third of the "fathers of botany", did not mention Brunschwig at all.